Understanding SOC 2 Reports: What They Are & Why You Need Them

 Within the Service Organization Control framework, there are three different types of reports:

-- A SOC 1 report outlines the security controls implemented by an organization related to financial reporting.
-These reports, also known as the Statement on Standards for Attestation Engagements (SSAE) 18, demonstrates the organization has the business processes and technical infrastructure to properly report financials.
+The SOC 1 report focuses on internal controls related to the financial reporting process, with specific emphasis on the controls that impact a company’s financial statements.
+It outlines the security controls implemented by an organization related to financial reporting.
+These reports, also known as the Statement on Standards for Attestation Engagements (SSAE) 18, demonstrate the organization has the business processes and technical infrastructure to properly report financials.
 Within SOC 1 attestation, there are 2 types of reports:

 - SOC 1 Type I – describes reporting and auditing controls in place and how they help achieve required reporting objectives.